Quality Care for Children Overview

 Through Georgia Parent Power, parents can receive two free informational mobile messages each month by simply texting “GeorgiaParent” to 99000.
 Messages cover helpful topics such as developmental milestones, child care quality indicators, and literacy tips.

-- 810 child care programs assisted with Quality Rated, Georgia’s quality rating improvement system
+950 child care programs assisted with Quality Rated, Georgia’s quality improvement system

-- 12,870 children at 693 programs received nutritious meals and snacks through the Child Care Food Program
+22,542 children at 654 programs received nutritious meals through the Child Care Food Program

-- 642 programs provided with business resources and discounts through QCC’s Provider Resource Hub
+888 programs helped business resources and discounts through the Provider Resource Hub

-- 51,459 text messages sent with parenting tips and child development info through Georgia Parent Power
+97,584 text messages sent with parenting tips and child development information through Georgia Parent Power